olvr-me/songoftheday/README.md

 # songoftheday project

-This application is a small website to display your handpicked 'songoftheday' on a small website, implemented in [Next.js](https://nextjs.org/).
+This is a small application to display your handpicked 'songoftheday'.
+You can select a particular date and the cover of the song is displayed in a nice way.
+You can also provide a link to your own songoftheday playlist.

-The cover is displayed in a nice way and you can also provide a link to your own songoftheday playlist.The final page looks like this:
+The final page looks like this:

 ![image](/documentation/ScreenshotSongoftheday.png)